Roake v. Brumley: Majority Opinion

-In a unanimous decision authored by Judge Ramirez, the United States Court of Appeals for the Fifth Circuit upheld the district court’s preliminary injunction enjoining H.B.
+In a unanimous decision authored by Judge Ramirez, the United States Court of Appeals for the Fifth Circuit upheld the district court's preliminary injunction enjoining H.B.
 71. The panel held that the statute violated the Establishment Clause of the First Amendment and was facially unconstitutional.

 The panel first addressed jurisdictional objections raised by the state, rejecting arguments that the plaintiffs lacked standing or that their claims were unripe.
 Drawing heavily on precedents such as Abington School District v.
 Schempp and Ingebretsen v.
 Jackson Public School District, the court held that both students and their parents had standing to challenge H.B.
 71 before its implementation.
-On the merits, the panel applied the reasoning of the Supreme Court’s decision in Stone v.
+On the merits, the panel applied the reasoning of the Supreme Court's decision in Stone v.
 Graham, which invalidated a nearly identical Kentucky statute.
 Although Stone had relied on the now-abandoned Lemon test, the court emphasized that Stone remained binding precedent.
-The court also rejected Louisiana’s argument that the law had a secular historical or educational purpose.
+The court also rejected Louisiana's argument that the law had a secular historical or educational purpose.

 Concurrence

 Judge Dennis authored a concurring opinion agreeing with the majority that H.B.
 71 is facially unconstitutional under the Establishment Clause.
-He wrote separately to address the state’s alternative argument that the “offended observer” theory of standing is unsupported by contemporary Supreme Court caselaw.
+He wrote separately to address the state's alternative argument that the "offended observer" theory of standing is unsupported by contemporary Supreme Court caselaw.
 Judge Dennis rejected this characterization, noting that longstanding precedent recognizes standing where individuals are directly and involuntarily exposed to government-sponsored religious messages, particularly in public schools.
 He also emphasized the continuing relevance of Stone v.
-Graham even after the Supreme Court’s abandonment of the Lemon test, and that the Louisiana statute presents similar constitutional concerns.
+Graham even after the Supreme Court's abandonment of the Lemon test, and that the Louisiana statute presents similar constitutional concerns.

+En banc proceedings

+On October 6, 2025, the full Fifth Circuit voted to rehear the case en banc in front of all active judges on the court.
+The grant of rehearing vacated the panel's June 20, 2025 ruling.
+The district court's preliminary injunction remained in effect pending en banc review.

+En banc decision

+On February 20, 2026, the en banc Fifth Circuit, in a 12–6 per curiam decision, vacated the district court's preliminary injunction and remanded for further proceedings.
+The ruling allows Louisiana law to take effect pending further litigation.

+In its ruling, the Fifth Circuit held that the challenge was premature for judicial resolution because the scripture had not been deployed, and the required factual context did not yet exist.
+The court noted, however, that "nothing in today's narrow holding prevents future as-applied challenges once the statute is implemented and a concrete factual record exists."

+Dissents

+Six judges dissented.
+Judge James L. Dennis authored a dissenting opinion concluding that the statute violates the Establishment Clause.
+He argued that placing the Ten Commandments in public school classrooms would expose children to "government‑endorsed religion in a setting of compulsory attendance," which "is precisely the kind of establishment the Framers anticipated and sought to prevent."